Provenance Blockchain Tops 1-Day Trading Volume of $219.42 (HASH)

-Provenance Blockchain (HASH) traded flat against the dollar during the 1-day period ending at 23:00 PM E.T. on April 19th.
+Provenance Blockchain (HASH) traded flat against the dollar during the 1-day period ending at 12:00 PM E.T. on April 26th.
+One Provenance Blockchain token can now be purchased for approximately $0.0222 or 0.00000132 BTC on major exchanges.
+Provenance Blockchain has a market cap of $2.72 billion and $219.42 worth of Provenance Blockchain was traded on exchanges in the last 24 hours.
 During the last week, Provenance Blockchain has traded 36.2% lower against the dollar.
-Provenance Blockchain has a market cap of $2.72 billion and $219.42 worth of Provenance Blockchain was traded on exchanges in the last 24 hours.
-One Provenance Blockchain token can now be purchased for approximately $0.0222 or 0.00000132 BTC on major exchanges.

 Here’s how other cryptocurrencies have performed during the last 24 hours: